Employee Drug Screening: State-by-State Guide & Requirements [+ Free Templates]

 Consider adding a substance abuse and drug testing policy to your employee handbook and reviewing it during employee onboarding.
 You can also choose to notify candidates when conducting interviews that you’ll drug test before hiring.
 Use the templates we provided above to customize a policy for your business.

-Disclaimer: Fit Small Business is a provider of business information, education, and resources and not a law firm.
+Disclaimer: Fit Small Business provides business information, education, and resources and is not a law firm.
 Therefore, please have any policy documents reviewed by your business attorney familiar with applicable state and federal laws before publication and use.

 2. Provide Advance Notice